olebole/irafdoc/doc/specred.reidentify.rst

   When tracing a 2D/3D reference spectrum the shift is applied to the previous reidentified spectrum rather than the initial reference spectrum.
   The shift is added for increasing line or column values and subtracted for decreasing line or column values.
-This allows <tt>"tracing"</tt> when there is a rotation or tilt of the 2D or 3D spectrum.
+This allows <span style="font-family: monospace;">"tracing"</span> when there is a rotation or tilt of the 2D or 3D spectrum.
 When not tracing the shift is always added to the reference spectrum features as described previously.
   </p>